 Both yoga and meditation can help reduce symptoms from depression, per the American Psychological Association.

-An August 2019 study in the Journal of Alternative and Complementary and Medicine found an eight-week course of Bikram yoga reduced depression symptoms for middle-aged women, including self-judgment, pessimism, poor quality of life, and reduced cognitive function.
+An August 2019 study in the Journal of Alternative and Complementary and Medicine found an eight-week course of Bikram yoga reduced depression symptoms for middle-aged women, including self-judgement, pessimism, poor quality of life and reduced cognitive function.

 6.Regulates Blood Glucose Levels

 Those with type 2 diabetes may benefit from yoga because it helps control blood sugar levels, according to an October 2013 study in the Journal of Bodywork and Movement Therapies.
 Researchers found that even a short-term (8-week) Bikram yoga programme improved glucose tolerance for older adults that tended to have obesity.

 7.Helps Manage Stress

 Yoga encourages you to turn inwards and create awareness of the outside factors that cause you stress.
 When you practise regularly, you'll start to understand how the breathing techniques, stillness and heat of the room help your body and mind relax.